 Yes, and probably not.

-Okay, maybe we need to talk about this a little more, because these two questions are persistently flitting around in circles in the back of almost every abuse survivor’s mind.
+Okay, maybe we need to talk about this a little more, because these two questions are the plague of almost every abuse survivor’s mind.
 These two questions are why many women stay stuck.

 Here’s the thing.
 You do know.
 Don’t you?
 Deep down in your gut, you know.
 You also know if you pick up this dark Truth you’ve been living with for years and examine it up close, you might fall apart and never be able to put yourself back together again.

 It’s easier to shove it down under and pretend it’s not really there.
 Or, okay, maybe it is, but way down in the abyss of your guts it’s not that big of a deal.
 I mean, you made it this far, right?
 And life hasn’t been all that bad.
 There were good times.
 Surely that’s a sign that things are pretty good underneath, and the bad stuff is just an anomaly that surfaces now and again?

 Everyone has a bad day.
 (But not everyone spends their life seeing how many nice ways they can tear apart the people around them without being detected.)

 So here’s another thing.
 Emotional abuse isn’t usually large and obvious and in your face.
 In fact, if victims have a hard time “getting it,” how do we expect outsiders who don’t have to live under its murky waters to see it?

 So problem number one is you can’t see it.